kjon-life/bedrock-k/README.md

 # Hello!
 Should we prompt?

 I've been a builder 🍀 all my life making systems that work for enterprise, production loads.

-The `AI` we build has far-reaching effects.
-The pace of it is staggering
+An arc of 'AI' is exchange of information within context to create value.
+As product, that means I get to work on something which solves an experience problem, or a business problem, or both, because someone is willing to pay for that solution.
+Let me be succinct:  So far, no one is paying me for this.
+Since it produces delight in me, perhaps it is art?

+The project has four systems:

+1. A code generation model.
+2. A chat history summarization model.
+3. Retrieval augmented generation (RAG) model.
+4. A Diffusion generator.

 <img align="right" width="300" src="https://user-images.githubusercontent.com/76539355/214731371-78cb7bcb-996d-4108-9872-7af758ed5647.png" alt="A Maia">